Ryanhustler420/RH-Android-Version-UI/README.md

 44. Finding Log management api for error monitoring.
 APP CRASHING WHEN STATING AFTER FEW HOURS.
 45. Using Splunk for error log management. it's working.
 46. Making Firebase cloud function for stripe payment token receiver.
+47. About to complete and wrap up.
+SK side. few things still need to fix